adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 configurations that do not already appear in the **groups** section of the main configuration file, they are listed under **extended_dashboard_groups**.
-This list effectively extends the set of dashboard groups that are considered on the Adobe side.
-See
-[Advanced Group and Product Management](#advanced-group-and-product-management) for more information.
+This list effectively extends the set of Adobe groups that are considered .
+See [Advanced Group and Product Management](#advanced-group-and-product-management) for more information.